webguru103/smooch-docs/source/includes/integrations/_knowledgebase_ios.md

 ### Configuring Zendesk knowledge base

-SupportKit can also instantly embed your Zendesk Help Center in your app.
+Smooch can also instantly embed your Zendesk Help Center in your app.
 This will give your users the ability to search your Zendesk knowledge base without leaving the app.

 ![kb search](loginandsearch.jpg)